curl/curl/docs/INSTALL.md

 ## Cygwin

-Almost identical to the unix installation.
+Almost identical to the Unix installation.
 Run the configure script in the curl source tree root with `sh configure`.
 Make sure you have the `sh` executable in `/bin/` or you will see the configure fail toward the end.